AustinDart/Making-A-Website/README.md

 ## May 9, 2022
 - Made a table
 - Used internal styling to set the same properties for multiple tags

+At this point, I feel I have a decent understanding of HTML, and am going to move to learning CSS.